AlexIoannides/kubernetes-mlops/README.md

 helm install helm-ml-score-app --debug --dry-run
 ```

-Then, to execute the deployment and generate a release from the chart run,
+If you are happy with the results of the 'dry run', then execute the deployment and generate a release from the chart using,

 ```bash
 helm install helm-ml-score-app